HEROgold/Winter-Dragon-Bot/README.md

 ## How to install:

-This project uses lots of modules that need to be downloaded, these can be installed using
+This project uses a few modules that need to be downloaded, all of which are managed automatically inside the docker environment.

- `pip install -r .\requirements.txt`

 This project runs using docker.
 With 2 main containers, one for python 3.11 and the other container is running PostgreSQL as the bot's database.

+Using `docker-compose build`, and `docker-compose up` should suffice to start and run the bot.

 ## Features: